'Peaky Blinders' Director Reveals Who Reunited Him and Cillian Murphy For ‘Small Things Like These'

 - Cillian Murphy's involvement united past colleagues which adds depth to the poignant story.

-Mierlants hails from Antwerp, and the majority of his filmography has dealt with grief, stemming from the loss of his brother in childhood.
+Mielants hails from Antwerp, and the majority of his filmography has dealt with grief, stemming from the loss of his brother in childhood.
 He made his feature debut in 2019 with Patrick, which won him the Best Director award at the Karlovy Vary Film Festival.
-Mierlants is also an accomplished TV director, working on various series, including Peaky Blinders, where he first met Cillian Murphy.
-Murphy, who is also a producer on Small Things Like These, wanted to bring together his co-workers of the past, including screenwriter Enda Walsh, co-star Eileen Walsh, and Mierlants.
+Mielants is also an accomplished TV director, working on various series, including Peaky Blinders, where he first met Cillian Murphy.
+Murphy, who is also a producer on Small Things Like These, wanted to bring together his co-workers of the past, including screenwriter Enda Walsh, co-star Eileen Walsh, and Mielants.

-The weight of the material is not lost on Mierlants, who can understand the trauma this story depicts, with Belgium also dealing with decades of sexual abuse within the Catholic Church.
-But the personal connection to the film runs much deeper for Mierlants.
+The weight of the material is not lost on Mielants, who can understand the trauma this story depicts, with Belgium also dealing with decades of sexual abuse within the Catholic Church.
+But the personal connection to the film runs much deeper for Mielants.
 He saw himself in Bill Furlong, a man struggling with expressing his grief.
-Mierlants sits down to talk with Collider about packing so much history into a seemingly small tale.
+Mielants sits down to talk with Collider about packing so much history into a seemingly small tale.

 COLLIDER: I am so excited to talk to you about this film.
 I watched it last night, and as an Irish woman and as a really big Claire Keegan fan, it was everything I wanted and more.